JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+2.4.2 (in progress)
+* Removed individual load combo plots from member plots when an envelope plot is requested.
+They cluttered the plots without adding much value.

 2.4.1
 * Fixed a bug where enveloped results did not work if both tagged and untagged combos were in a model.